Aizenthegreat/cloud-security-flask-app-/README.md

 (AI was used in assistance with troubleshooting the scripts and code)

 Overview
 A guide to building a Dockerized Flask application and scanning it for vulnerabilities.
-This project demonstrates container creation  and security scanning.
+This project demonstrates container creation  and security scanning and hardening.

 Table of Contents: